huggingface/blog/fine-tune-xlsr-wav2vec2.md

 common_voice_test = common_voice_test.map(speech_file_to_array_fn, remove_columns=common_voice_test.column_names)
 ```

-Great, now we've successfully read in all the audio files, but since we know that Common Voice is sampled at 48kHz, we need to resample the audio files to 16kHz.
+Great, now we\'ve successfully read in all the audio files, but since we know that Common Voice is sampled at 48kHz, we need to resample the audio files to 16kHz.

-Let's make use of the [`librosa`](https://github.com/librosa/librosa) library to downsample the data.
+Let\'s make use of the [`librosa`](https://github.com/librosa/librosa) library to downsample the data.

 ```python
 import librosa